lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Amperes Task: Manthan Upadhyaya
 ===============================

 The amperes mutex was added in this version of the BPS.
-It prevents multiple tasks from acessing the global current variable at the same time for read and write operations.
+It prevents multiple tasks from accessing the global current variable at the same time for read and write operations.
 For example, if the LogInfo task is reading the current at the same time as the Amperes Task is updating it, the LogInfo task could read the wrong value.